Major Gaps and inadequacies in social protection systems across EU

 Key Findings on Unemployment and Minimum Income Support

-The report, Social Protection 2.0: Unemployment and Minimum Income Benefits, emphasizes the critical role of in reducing poverty.
+The report, Social Protection 2.0: Unemployment and Minimum Income Benefits, emphasizes the critical role of social benefits in reducing poverty.
 Across the EU, social transfers have reduced the poverty rate from 31% to 15.5% among people aged 16-64.
 However, while social protection measures have had a notable impact on reducing poverty, many vulnerable individuals still fall through the cracks.

 In some Member States, up to 90% of unemployed people receive no assistance at all, with particularly high non-coverage rates in countries like Bulgaria, Malta, and Poland.
 In contrast, Belgium, Finland, and Germany provide more extensive coverage, leaving fewer than half of their unemployed populations unsupported.

 The report suggests that this disparity stems from strict eligibility criteria, inadequate contribution histories, and barriers in navigating complex benefit systems.
 In countries like Denmark, individuals must have earned at least DKK 263,232 (€35,286) over the past three years to qualify for unemployment benefits.
-Other countries impose similarly stringent thresholds, leaving part-time and gig workers excluded from the safety net.
+Other countries impose similarly stringent thresholds, leaving part-time and gig economy workers excluded from the safety net.

 Benefits Still Fall Short for Many